kurt-krueckeberg/d-docs/notes/arrays-and-slices.md

 ## Raw pointers

-Pointers to allocated memory behave identically to such pointers in **C** with the identical `[]`  and `*` operators.
+Pointers to allocated memory behave identically to pointers in **C** and have the same bulit-in `[]`  and `*` operators.
 Raw pointer arrays are not bounds check, but slices to them are.
 See the Slices section below.
 In D raw pointers must point to `null` or to valid memory.

 ## Static Arrays